House sheathing is the panel layer that turns framing into a working shell.

 Bracing still matters

 The practical point is simple: do not cover a weak wall and expect the cladding to solve it.
-Check the sheathing, bracing, water-resistive barrier, and fastening surface before the siding goes back on.
+Check the sheathing, bracing, WRB, and fastening surface before the siding goes back on.

 Panel spacing is not cosmetic